Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Experiment Results and Analysis

-\paragraph{Main Results.} Table~\ref{tab:main_results} presents the performance of \textsc{Select2Reason} across three competition-level and six comprehensive mathematics benchmarks, using Pass@1 (P@1) and Maj@16 (M@16) as evaluation metrics.
-Additionally, we compare against two open-source models: DeepSeek-R1-Distill-Qwen-7B~\citep{deepseek}, which is trained on an unreleased set of 800k instructions, and OpenR1-Qwen-7B~\citep{openr1}, which uses 94k instructions from the OpenR1-Math dataset.
-We evaluate four baseline selection strategies: \textit{Random}, which samples instructions uniformly from the pool; \textit{Diverse}, which performs clustering and balanced sampling based on category metadata from OpenR1-Math; \textit{Longest}, which selects instructions with the longest reasoning traces; and \textit{Difficult}, which chooses top-ranked samples according to a difficulty quantifier. \textsc{Select2Reason} outperforms all baselines on most datasets, consistently achieving higher P@1 scores on competition-level benchmarks and matching the strongest baselines on the Maj@16 metric.
+\paragraph{Main Results.} Table~\ref{tab:main_results} presents the performance of \textsc{Select2Reason} across nine mathematics benchmarks.
+We compare against DeepSeek-R1-Distill-Qwen-7B~\citep{deepseek}, which is trained on 800k instructions, and OpenR1-Qwen-7B~\citep{openr1} trained on 94k instructions.
+We evaluate four baseline selection strategies: \textit{Random}, which samples instructions uniformly from the pool; \textit{Diverse}, which performs clustering and balanced sampling based on category metadata; \textit{Longest}, which selects instructions with the longest reasoning traces; and \textit{Difficult}, which chooses top-ranked samples according to our difficulty quantifier. \textsc{Select2Reason} outperforms all baselines on most datasets, consistently achieving higher Pass@1 scores and matching the strongest baselines on Maj@16.
 Furthermore, the model trained on the subset filtered by \textsc{Select2Reason} surpasses both \textit{Full-pool} models and open-source models on MATH-500.
-Notably, our method also maintains a strong lead over \textit{Full-pool} training on nearly all comprehensive math benchmarks, with only a slight performance drop against the \textit{Full-pool} on OlympiadBench.
-This may reflect a limitation in the generalization ability of \textit{Full-pool}, whereas fine-tuning with a smaller, high-quality subset yields superior performance on Chinese benchmarks.
+Notably, our method maintains a strong lead over \textit{Full-pool} training on nearly all comprehensive math benchmarks, with only a slight performance drop against the \textit{Full-pool} on OlympiadBench.
+This reflect a limitation in the generalization of \textit{Full-pool} setting, whereas training with a smaller, high-quality subset yields superior performance.

 \paragraph{Performance of \textsc{Select2Reason} under different hyperparameter settings.}